tildetown/rodo/README.md

 This document will guide you through downloading, installing, and using rodo.

-This document assumes you have basic command line skills.
+This document assumes you have basic command line skills, such as navigating directories, and editing files.

 # Conventions used in this document